 Intent data can and should influence all the ways you market to prospects, even your direct mail.
 Intent data is defined as “the set of behavioral signals that helps you to understand the intention of your prospects to purchase a product or service.”
 Basically, your prospects’ web browsing habits are your business intelligence.

 You can use tactile marketing automation to apply that intelligence to direct mail and increase your brand’s impact and audience engagement.
 Integrated, branded, and personalized direct mail is more effective than general direct mail, as well as being the #1 most effective channel for engaging members of the C-Suite.
-Intent data offers a wealth of opportunity for automating personalized brand moments, especially if you can use your integrations to determine that the visitor fits your ideal customer profile (ICP).
+Intent data offers a wealth of opportunities for automating personalized brand moments, especially if you can use your integrations to determine that the visitor fits your ideal customer profile (ICP).

 Following are ten ways you can use intent data to influence the timing, content, and messaging of your direct mail so you can deliver brand moments that are truly remarkable:

 1. If an ICP prospect visits a key asset on your site, send a print copy.

 Say your prospect Ian Curtis Peterson (ICP) follows a link in an email to a summary of your latest research report.
 Ian spends a whole three minutes on the page, meeting the minimum time to automatically trigger sending a printed copy of the full report.
 The booklet gets paired with a notecard from a sales rep encouraging Ian to kick his feet up on the couch to read in comfort.

 Similar to the example above, you can send materials that target a need or interest your prospect is seeking on your site.
 For instance, if Izzy Catherine Potts (coincidentally, also ICP) visits your ROI calculator, send a list of tips for increasing ROI, along with a branded swag item that will linger on her desk.
 This tactic can help guide prospects through your sales funnel faster.